Campaigning: getting the most out of digital channels and tools

 Meeting three times a year in Bristol, each event focuses on a different comms topic with presentations, group discussions and networking.
 These events are a great opportunity to meet your peers, compare notes on workplace practices and share successes, ideas, challenges and inspiration.
 The group is designed to encourage networking and peer-to-peer support, sharing issues in a ‘safe’ and relaxed environment.

-Please contact Harriet Smith if you'd like to be added to the South West Group mailing list.
+Please contact Vanessa Weddell if you’d like to be added to the South West Group mailing list.